eddmash/powerorm/docs/source/model/index.rst

 Many-to-many relationships
 -----------------------------------
-To define a many-to-many relationship, use ManyToManyField.
+To define a many-to-many relationship, use ``Eddmash\PowerOrm\Model\Model::ManyToManyField``.
 You use it just like any other Field type: by including it on the ``unboundFields`` method of your model.

-ManyToManyField requires a 'to' argument: the class to which the model is related.
+ManyToManyField  requires a ``to`` argument, which specifies the class to which the model is related.

 For example, if a Pizza has multiple Topping objects – that is, a Topping can be on multiple pizzas and each Pizza has multiple toppings – here's how you'd represent that:

 .. code-block:: php

+    // models/Topping.php
     use Eddmash\PowerOrm\Model\Model;
     class Topping extends Model
     {